RamenVentures/Operating-Manual/README.md

 To create massive abundance through technology.

 ### Our Strategy
 Startups with an important mission - solving an important problem in a huge market - are the ones that change the world.
-But there's a funding gap for these startups in Canada.
-We need more angels, especially those with experience building world-class companies, to support the highest risk/highest reward startups when they're just starting up.
+But there's not enough early-stage support for these companies in Canada.
+We need more angels, especially those with experience building world-class companies, to support these high risk/high reward startups before they've found Product/Market Fit and can raise money from VCs.

 We fill this gap.